andresfranco/angular5bootstrap/README.md

-# ANGULAR 5 and BOOTSTRAP 4 emaples
+# ANGULAR 5 and BOOTSTRAP 4 examples

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.